darhal/GraphicsProgramming-Notes/Image_Reconstruction.md

 This technique requires special Tensor Cores to run at optimal speed and is limited to Nvidia GPU's

 ### Temporal Anti-Aliasing Upscaling (TAAU)
-A software technique implemented and used by UE4.
+[TAAU](https://docs.unrealengine.com/en-US/temporal-upscalers-in-unreal-engine/) is technique implemented and used by UE4.

 ## 2nd Generation Image Reconstruction Techniques
 These techniques can upscale images as low as quarter of the native presentation resolution without any major image quality losses.